deltachat-bot/deltawoot/README.md

 at `example.org/app/accounts/1/settings/inboxes/list`,
 and look at the number at the end of the URL.

+For the `WOOT_ACCOUNT_ID`,
+go to the Chatwoot conversations list where you want Delta Chat messages to pop up, e.g. the one which appears directly after logging in.
+It should look like `https://example.org/app/accounts/1/dashboard`.
+The `WOOT_ACCOUNT_ID` should be the only number in the URL, in this example `1`.

 ### Run it with Docker

 First, cd into this repository and build the docker container: